 Here, we’re going to answer a question from a client who asked, “Dr. Berg, I’m trying all these diets to lose weight, I’m eating healthy, I’m exercising - and nothing is working.
 What do I do?
 Help.”

-The short version: you have to focus on reducing cortisol and insulin - the two major fat-making hormones in your body - if you want to lose that stubborn weight for good.
+The short version: you have to focus on reducing cortisol and Fat Storing Hormone - the two major fat-making hormones in your body - if you want to lose that stubborn weight for good.
 That’s it.

 Let’s explain this tip from the beginning.